shmyer/terraform-provider-ksqldb/docs/resources/ksqldb_source_stream.md

 - `key_schema_id` - (Optional) The schema ID of the key schema in Schema Registry.
 The schema is used for schema inference and data serialization.
 - `value_schema_id` - (Optional) The schema ID of the value schema in Schema Registry.
 The schema is used for schema inference and data serialization.
 - `timestamp` - (Optional) Sets a column within the stream's schema to be used as the default source of ROWTIME for any downstream queries.
+- `properties` - (Optional) Map of string properties to set as the "streamsProperties" parameter when issuing the KSQL statement via REST.